smol-ai/GodMode/README.md

 ## install

-either download the precompiled binaries: https://github.com/smol-ai/menubar/releases/latest
+either download the precompiled binaries for MacOS: https://github.com/smol-ai/menubar/releases/latest

-or build from source (see below)
+or build from source to get a build optimized for your system (see below)

 then log into your google account (either will do, both rely on google login)
 ![image](https://github.com/smol-ai/menubar/assets/6764957/dce5b127-e8c2-4be2-97d3-e2fa3042ef24)